 I refused to admit defeat and armed with my Lonely Planet and my smartphone, I sat on the airport floor and called every hostel and hotel until I found a cancellation.
 I didn’t find one until 2 am.
 And it wasn’t cheap.

-Like any big city, Auckland accommodation can be expensive.
-New Zealand seems to be leading the way with super expensive rates above the global average, with the average price of a hotel room now being around $185 NZD per night!
+Like any busy city, Auckland’s accommodation can be expensive.
+But New Zealand seems to be leading the way with super expensive rates above the global average, with the average price of a hotel room now being around $185 NZD per night!
+Another reason why choosing to stay in the best backpacker hostels in Auckland, is a great idea and can make your time in Auckland much cheaper.

 Staying in the city centre is important to some travellers particularly if your time in Auckland is limited, but if you have got a few days and you’re flexible, some of the best backpacker hostels in Auckland are found a little further out in the inner suburbs.

-I have stayed in many different backpacker hostels in Auckland, some good, some not so good, some for a long time and some if I just needed to crash for one night in the city.
+I have stayed in many different backpacker hostels in Auckland, some good, some not so good, some in the city centre, some in the inner suburbs, some for a long time and some if I just needed to crash for one night in the city.

 So here’s my guide to the Best Hostels in Auckland, either within or close to Auckland city.